 EB occurs in all racial and ethnic groups throughout the world and affects both sexes.
 About 50 babies in 1 million live births in the United States are diagnosed with EB.
 EB is usually diagnosed at birth or soon after.
 The condition may not be completely curable; treatment aims at the prevention of blister formation and related complications.

-Causes, Incidence and Risk factors
+The human skin has two layers: an outer epidermis and an inner dermis.
 The two layers are anchored together by protein anchors containing collagen.
 This prevents the two layers from moving independently of one another.
 People born with EB lack these skin anchors, and hence any action that creates friction between the layers generates blisters and painful sores.
 Rubbing the skin or applying pressure injures the skin.

 Epidermolysis bullosa is of four main types:

 - Dystrophic epidermolysis bullosa

-Epidermolysis bullosa simplex
+- Epidermolysis bullosa simplex

-Hemidesmosomal epidermolysis bullosa
+- Hemidesmosomal epidermolysis bullosa

 - Junctional epidermolysis bullosa